edbkei/dissertation/README.md

 * stopfabric.sh.
 Same as stop2nodes.sh.

 VM2_Alice has the following scripts:
+* agent.py.
+Same as existing in Hyperledger Aries design base with only change in external IP address, and timer.
+* agent_container.py.
+Same as agent.py
+* alice.py.
+Same as agent.py
+* startaries.sh.
+Start Hyperledger Aries agent Alice.

 VM3_Bob has the following scripts:
+* agent.py.
+Same as existing in Hyperledger Aries design base with only change in external IP address, and timer.
+* agent_container.py.
+Same as agent.py
+* bob.py.
+Same as agent Alice, change in the name convention to Bob.
+* startaries.sh.
+Start Hyperledger Aries agent Bob

 #### 3.1.2 SW/APPS Install
 1. Local Ledger VON-NETWORK. git clone https://github.com/bcgov/von-network.git